All Episodes

 Yeah.

-Yeah, I think it's totally valid to have that position as well.
+I think it's totally valid to have that position as well.

-Uh it is a crime.
+It is a crime.

-Um and it's a crime that's you know been allowed.
+And it's a crime that's been allowed.

-Uh, as you mentioned, it's a misdemeanor.
+As you mentioned, it's a misdemeanor.

-We don't take it seriously, and we in fact kind of have waive people in because we need a cheap labor uh in this country.
+And we, in fact, kind of have waived people in because we need a cheap labor in this country.

-So how do what do we how do we deal with it now?
+So, how do we deal with it now?

 Well, Trump is at an all-time low in his ratings.

-Very relevant if you want to.
+It's very relevant if you want to.

-It's very relevant uh in terms of convincing you if you want to win the midterms and finish what I call the Trump 2.0 agenda, which is the one I agree with.
+It's very relevant in terms of convincing you if you want to win the midterms and finish what I call the Trump 2.0 agenda, which is the one I agree with.

-Close the border, lower taxes, fair trade, less regulation, and a smaller government with doge.
+Close the border, lower taxes, fair trade, less regulation, and a smaller government with Doge.

 I agree with that platform.